 You might be wondering why compost is bad for your furry friend.
 After all, dogs eat crazier stuff than food scraps.
 The danger with compost lies in a fungus called tremorgenic mycotoxin that can occur in moist, decomposing food.
 Poisons from molds can cause neurological symptoms such as tremors and seizure that can last hours or days if not treated rapidly.
 Other symptoms include vomiting, hyperactivity, depression, coma, behavior alterations, increase in heart rate, and buildup of fluid in the lungs.
 If you have a compost pile-make sure it is fenced off and away from both pets and children.

 17. Rose and plant fertilizers: Some of these fertilizers contain disulfoton or other types of organophosphates (OP).
 As little as 1 teaspoon of 1% disulfoton can kill a 55 lb dog, so be careful!
-Organophosphates, while less commonly used, can result in severe symptoms [including SLUD signs (which abbreviate for salivation, lacrimation, urination, and defecation), seizures, difficulty breathing, hyperthermia, etc. In some cases, it can be fatal!
+Organophosphates, while less commonly used, can result in severe symptoms including S.L.U.D.
+(Salivation, Lacrimation, Urination, and Defecation) symptoms, seizures, difficulty breathing, hyperthermia, etc. In some cases, it can be fatal!

 Slug and snail baits are commonly used on the West coast and in warm-weather conditions, and are available in a variety of forms (pellets, granular, powder, and liquid).
 The active ingredient is typically metaldehyde, which is toxic to all species (particularly dogs).
 When ingested, metaldehyde results in clinical signs that resulted in the nickname “shake and bake.”
 Within 1 to 2 hours of ingestion, clinical signs of salivation, restlessness, vomiting, and incoordination are seen, which then progress to tremors, seizures, and secondary severe hyperthermia.
-Treatment consists of early decontamination, supportive care, temperature regulation (cooling down to a temperature of 103.5⁰ F/39.7⁰ C), anticonvulsants, and muscle relaxants.
-Generally, the prognosis is favorable if treatment is quickly and aggressively implemented.
+Seeking a veterinarian immediately is recommended.

 PET POISON HELPLINE: 1-800-213-6680